maxutility2011/ezLiveStreaming/README.md

 A live job can be in one of the 4 states at any moment:
 - *created*: When a new job request is received and passed the job validation, a new job is created.
-- *running*: When a job is launched and running, but not ingesting (since live input is yet to be received).
+- *running*: When a job is launched and running, but not ingesting (live input is yet to be received).
 - *streaming*: When the live input is received and the live transcoder is ingesting, transcoding and outputting HLS/DASH stream.
 - *stopped*: When the live channel is stopped.